Smashed Potatoes

 - Lightly grease a large baking sheet with non-stick spray.
 Arrange potatoes on the sheet and LIGHTLY flatten with a fork – do not completely mash.

-- Melt the butter and mix with garlic and parsley.
-Pour over each potato.
+- Melt the butter and then mix it with garlic and parsley.
+Drizzle the mixture over the top of each potato.
 Season with salt and pepper.

 - Bake for 10-15 minutes or until browned on the top.